Abu Private Reserve, Botswana

 EXCLUSIVE.
 WILD.
 OKAVANGO

 Located within an exclusive concession of Abu Private Reserve, Beagle Expeditions explores a wild and spectacular corner of the western Okavango Delta on their Kweene Trails.
 What makes this area so special is its remoteness and being accessible only by helicopter.

-The core principle of each safari is a bespoke experience designed around each guests individual abilities and interests.
-Keeping the camp facilities simple yet abundantly comfortable, the essence of Beagle Expeditions is to remove the trappings of designed luxury and embrace the greatest luxury of all, to be wild and free.
-At the same time each guest can be assured of fantastic food with a carefully crafted focus on fine wines and premium beverages topped off with great service and one of Botswana’s best guided safaris.
+The core principle of each safari is to offer an authentic and genuine connection to the Botswana wilderness, tailoring each safari around guests’ interests as far as possible.
+The camp facilities are simple yet abundantly comfortable, crafted to remove the trappings of over-designed luxury and embrace the greatest luxury of all: to be wild and free.
+Each guest can also be assured of fantastic food with a carefully crafted focus on fine wines and premium beverages, topped off with great service and one of Botswana’s best guided safaris.

 US$ 1 295

 Min 4 & max 10 guests